YuanyueLi/SpectralEntropy/README.md

 The detailed reference for using the 43 different algorithm to calculate spectral similarity can be found here: [https://SpectralEntropy.readthedocs.io/en/master/](https://SpectralEntropy.readthedocs.io/en/master/)

+You might noticed a entropy similarity score higher than 1 in your self-implemented code, this is due to the mistake in merging peaks within MS2-tolerance.
+You can use the code implemented here to avoid this problem.
+We are working to provide a R-implemented code for entropy similarity, which will be released soon.

 # Requirement

 Python 3.7, numpy>=1.17.4, scipy>=1.3.2